-Assessment 12: Professionalism
+Assessment 7: Professionalism

-Since professional behavior is one of the course goals, submitting all assignments on time, attending all required Zoom class sessions, remaining on task, and being prepared are part of your responsibilities.
+Since professional behavior is one of the course goals, it is expected that you word process and submit all assignments on time, attend all required Zoom class sessions, remain on task, be prepared, and collaborate with classmates.
 Active participation in class discussions, in-class assignments, and individual participation during group work will be closely monitored.
 Respect for the view of each member of the learning community and the use of professional standards of behavior are expected.
 A positive attitude, collegiality, and spoken grammar are expected at all times.

-Note: This course requires successful completion of 40 clinical hours with related assignments.
+Note: This course requires the successful completion of 40 clinical hours with related assignments.
 A course grade will not be issued until all clinical assignments are completed and all 40 hours are documented and submitted to Dr. Jukes and KFETS.